markbrown4/yellowshoe/source/cv.md

 I'm passionate about building rich web applications and mobile apps with JavaScript.
 I enjoy teaching others and working collaboratively with talented people.
 Having worked with many small to medium sized teams over the years I'm comfortable working across the full stack of multiple platforms(Rails, Django, .NET and PHP), my area of expertise is the front-end.

-My last role was with [Inspire9 Development](http://development.inspire9.com/), a development agency that worked with early-stage startups and bootstrapped their own app for managing co-working spaces [Tribes](http://www.pageuppeople.com/).
+My last role was with [Inspire9 Development](http://development.inspire9.com/), a development agency that worked with early-stage startups and bootstrapped their own app for managing co-working spaces called [Tribes](http://www.pageuppeople.com/).
 I also worked with [Adioso](http://www.adioso.com/) for two years and [PageUp People](http://www.pageuppeople.com/) for four years - the leading Australian talent management software provider.
 I have been working on the web professionally for over <script>document.write(new Date().getFullYear() - 2006)</script> years.

-I write working software with simple and readable code that's well tested and produce engaging user interfaces.
+I build working software with simple readable code that's well tested and produce engaging user interfaces.

 I'm also an author of Sitepoint's [JavaScript channel](https://www.sitepoint.com/author/mbrown/).

 ## Personal Attributes

 - Ability to work both independently and collaboratively.
 - Highly self motivated requiring very little supervision.
 - Always learning and loves being challenged.
 - Regularly shares at community events.

-## Technical skills
+<h2 class="page-break-before">Technical skills</h2>

 High level of competency and experience in: